junyuan-chen/ReadStatTables.jl/docs/src/index.md

 The same C library is also the backend of popular packages in other languages such as [pyreadstat](https://github.com/Roche/pyreadstat) for Python and [haven](https://github.com/tidyverse/haven) for R.
-ReadStatTables.jl can be viewed as the Julia counterpart for similar purposes.
+As the Julia counterpart for similar purposes, ReadStatTables.jl leverages the state-of-the-art Julia ecosystem for usability and performance.
-Its read performance dominates all related packages based on benchmark results [here](https://github.com/junyuan-chen/ReadStatTablesBenchmarks).
+Its read performance dominates all related packages based on the benchmark results [here](https://github.com/junyuan-chen/ReadStatTablesBenchmarks).

 ```@raw html